ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#dao-fork-summary}

-The DAO fork was in response to the [2016 DAO attack](https://www.coindesk.com/understanding-dao-hack-journalists).
-A [DAO](/glossary/#dao) contract was drained of over 3.6 million ETH and the fork was implemented to return funds to the accounts that lost them.
-Some miners refused to fork, out of principle, because it wasn't a defect in the protocol.
+The DAO fork was in response to the [2016 DAO attack](https://www.coindesk.com/understanding-dao-hack-journalists) where an insecure [DAO](/glossary/#dao) contract was drained of over 3.6 million ETH in a hack.
+The fork moved the funds from the faulty contract to a new one with a single funtion: withdraw.
+Anyone who lost funds could withdraw 1 ETH for every 100 DAO tokens in their wallets.

+This course of action was voted on by the Ethereum community.
+Any ETH holder was able to vote via a transaction on [a voting platform](http://v1.carbonvote.com/).
+The decision to fork reached over 85% of the votes.

+Some miners refused to fork because the DAO incident wasn't a defect in the protocol.
 They went on to form [Ethereum Classic](https://ethereumclassic.org/).

 [Read the Ethereum Foundation announcement](https://blog.ethereum.org/2016/07/20/hard-fork-completed/)